karayabin/universe-snapshot/universe/Ling/Light_DebugTrace/doc/api/Ling/Light_DebugTrace/Service/LightDebugTraceService/onCsrfTokenRegenerated.md

-LightDebugTraceService::onCsrfTokenRegenerated — Callable for the Light_CsrfSimple.on_csrf_token_regenerated event provided by [the Light_CsrfSimple plugin](Light_CsrfSimple).
+LightDebugTraceService::onCsrfTokenRegenerated — Callable for the Ling.Light_CsrfSimple.on_csrf_token_regenerated event provided by [the Light_CsrfSimple plugin](Light_CsrfSimple).